Sunday Anxiety: Why Sunday Evenings Feel So Heavy

 Whatever it is, you don't have to figure it out alone at 11 PM on Sunday when your mind won't stop.

-Shanti is available whenever anxiety hits - Sunday evening, Monday morning, or 2 AM when you can't sleep.
+Maya is available whenever anxiety hits - Sunday evening, Monday morning, or 2 AM when you can't sleep.
+She gets that work stress and family stress feed each other, especially in Indian joint family contexts.
 No appointments, no judgment.

 Just someone who listens.